 A late-blooming Sri Lankan is born

-Tillakaratne Dilshan, who was born today, burst onto the international scene with an unbeaten 163 against Zimbabwe in his first series during November 1999.
-Technically sound, comfortable against fast bowling, possessed of quick feet, strong wrists and natural timing, he had talent in abundance.
-But Dilshan was on the fringes for long, before his one-day and Test return in 2003.
-In 2009, he was promoted to the top of the order - a move that was immensely successful.
-He scored 11 international hundreds in the year, and was the World T20 Player of the Series.
+Tillakaratne Dilshan, who was born today, burst onto the international scene with an unbeaten 163 against Zimbabwe in his first series in 1999.
+Technically sound, comfortable against fast bowling, possessed of quick feet, strong wrists and natural timing, he had talent in abundance, but was on the fringes for a while, before his one-day and Test return in 2003.
+Six years later he was promoted to the top of the order - with great success: he scored 11 international hundreds in the year, and was the 2009 World T20 Player of the Series.
 The year before that, he had unveiled a shot - a flick over the wicketkeeper's head, nicknamed the "Dilscoop" - that made the world sit up.
-Dilshan's aggressive batting was complemented by his electric fielding, especially at backward point, and underrated offspin.
-He was appointed the Sri Lanka captain when Kumar Sangakkara stepped down after the 2011 World Cup, but gave it up a year later after a string of defeats.
-In 2013, Dilshan announced his decision to retire from Tests, and three years later called it a day in all international cricket.
+Dilshan was appointed the Sri Lanka captain when Kumar Sangakkara stepped down after the 2011 World Cup, but he gave it up a year later after a string of defeats, and the following year announced his retirement from Tests.

 Birth of Pakistan offspinner Saeed Ajmal.
-Though reported for a suspect action early in his career, after troubling Australia with his doosras in a one-day series in UAE in 2009, Ajmal returned after being cleared to take 13 wickets in Pakistan's successful campaign of the World Twenty20.
+Though reported for a suspect action early in his career, after troubling Australia with his doosras in a one-day series in UAE in 2009, Ajmal returned after being cleared to take 13 wickets in Pakistan's successful World T20 campaign.
 A month later he made his Test debut in Sri Lanka, taking 14 wickets in three matches there.
-He obviously enjoyed bowling to them because in 2011-12, he took another 18 wickets in three Tests against Sri Lanka in the Middle East and 15 when Pakistan visited Sri Lanka in 2012.
-He quickly became Pakistan's lead bowler, having a spectacular series against England in UAE - apart from taking 24 wickets at 14.7 in the three Tests, including a ten-wicket haul, Ajmal made England's batsmen sweat when he claimed to have invented a new delivery, nicknamed the teesra.
-In 2014, his doosra was deemed illegal and he was banned from bowling by the ICC.
-He returned in 2015 with a remodelled action but wasn't quite as effective in his ODI comeback, in Bangladesh.
+In 2011-12, he took another 18 wickets in three Tests against Sri Lanka in the Middle East, and 15 when Pakistan visited Sri Lanka in 2012.
+Ajmal quickly became Pakistan's lead bowler, having a spectacular series against England in UAE - apart from taking 24 wickets at 14.7 in the three Tests, including a ten-wicket haul, he made England's batsmen sweat when he claimed to have invented a new delivery, nicknamed the teesra.
+In 2014 his doosra was deemed illegal and he was banned from bowling by the ICC, and though he returned for three limited-overs matches in 2015, he dropped off Pakistan's radar after that.